Best Woods For Fireplace

 A warm fire in a fireplace is a welcome comfort on a cold night.
 If you’re preparing to use your fireplace in the cold winter months, whether to warm your house or to have a cozy night in, then you’re probably wondering what kind of wood to use.
-The best wood for fireplaces boils down to a few different factors: what type of wood it is (for example hardwood or softwood), how dry it is, and whether you decide to use reclaimed lumber or wood straight from the tree.
+The best woods for fireplaces boils down to a few different factors: what type of wood it is (for example hardwood or softwood), how dry it is, and whether you decide to use reclaimed lumber or wood straight from the tree.

 Even with all of these factors, there’s still a variety of wood out there, all fit to burn in any fireplace or on any budget.
 Here is all the know-how to determine what wood is the absolute best to use depending on what you want.

 As it turns out, you can burn pretty much anything that was once a tree.
 That means that you can get wood from countless different sources out there.
-Lumber works just fine in a pinch, but you always need to be careful of what kind of lumber you’re planning on burning.
+Lumber for firewood works just fine in a pinch, but you always need to be careful of what kind of lumber you’re planning on burning.
 Anything pressure treated or stained/painted is an absolute no-go because the chemicals used in these treatments are toxic.
 When you burn treated lumber, you release those chemicals into the air, and that can be incredibly dangerous to your health.

 If the wood you’re planning to burn isn’t pressure treated or stained in any way that gives it a distinctly unnatural coloration, then you’re good to go.
 Ideally you know what wood you have, but as long as you follow this rule of thumb then you shouldn’t run into too much trouble.

-You may have heard terms like hardwood and softwood before in reference to firewood – or any application that uses wood for that matter.
+You may have heard terms like hardwood and softwood before in reference to firewood — or any application that uses wood for that matter.
 What these terms denote are density of each kind of wood.
 Hardwood is generally more dense and higher quality than softwood, which is the less dense of the two.
 Density matters because it determines how much or how little water and sap a piece of wood may contain.
-The denser hardwoods contain less water and sap, which makes them optimal for burning.
+The denser hardwoods contain less water and sap, which makes them optimal woods for fireplaces.
 This also makes them easier to dry, and once they’re in your fireplace, they burn for a much longer time than their less dense counterparts.

 Softwood, on the other hand, has more room for liquid because it’s less dense, which also means there’s less to burn.
 So, it’s not as long lasting.
 But don’t count them out just yet!
 Since hardwoods are generally considered the higher quality wood, they tend to be more expensive.
 Softwood may not burn as long or as well, but they’re less expensive, making them a more cost-effective option.
 Not to mention the fact that softwood burning quicker may be to your advantage, depending on how long you want a fire to last.
 It’s also easier to ignite and get your fire started than hardwood.